 You can run Net Configuration Assistant in silent mode to configure and start an Oracle Net Listener on the system, configure naming methods, and configure Oracle Net service names.

 To run Net Configuration Assistant in silent mode, you must copy and edit a response file template.
-Oracle provides a response file template named netca.rsp in the response directory in the database/response directory in the installation media.
+Oracle provides a response file template named netca.rsp in the \$ORACLE HOME/assistants/netca directory.